ssayanm/ssayanm/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning Gatsby with Strapi for backend api requests.
 <!--
 **ssayanm/ssayanm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.